alyssaschroder/alyssa-portfolio/_posts/2015-09-06-welcome-to-jekyll.markdown

 site.posts

 if each image is a post... you have a lot of posts to upkeep... and you dont want to click into pages just containing an image... what if each gallery grabs the list of images from an associated post... then all she has to do is update the imageurl in the corresponding post to include it in the gallery

+an image has a thumbnail, a full size, and a caption, and a title

+since imaes have a bunch of metadata... just have her create a "post" for a single image in the gallery